 SIPs consist of two layers of plywood or OSB that “sandwich” an inner core of insulating rigid foam.
 SIP walls meet or exceed typical dimensional lumber construction structural properties.
 Because less framing is needed with SIP panels, there is also less thermal bridging than in a stick-built wall.
 Studies have found that framing comprises 25% of a stick-built wall and 14% of an advanced framed wall but only 8.7% of a SIP wall (CEC 2001; Carpenter and Schumacher 2003).

 SIP panel walls are less susceptible to air leakage and convection and resultant potential condensation problems than stick-built walls (see Figure 1).

 The following general guidance is provided when installing SIP panels.
-Also follow the specific manufacturer’s instructions for the SIP product be installed.
+Also, follow the specific manufacturer’s instructions for the SIP product to be installed.

 How to Install SIP Panels

 When installing SIPs the ten most important considerations are the following (Christian 2011).

 - Start with detailed plans.